 Inclusion and empowerment for people with disabilities.

-The EMERGENCY sign is now displayed in over 360 workshops that we helped establish.
-The Rehabilitation and Social Reintegration Centre is still under the direct responsibility of EMERGENCY, whereas the hospitals and First aid posts have been run by the local authorities since 2005.
+The Rehabilitation and Social Reintegration Centre remains under the direct administrative control of EMERGENCY, while most hospitals and First Aid Posts (FAPs) elsewhere in the region have been managed by local authorities since 2005.

-Finally, EMERGENCY’s employment policy for local staff gives priority to people with disabilities and members of disadvantaged social groups.
-That’s why at the Rehabilitation and Social Reintegration Centre in Sulaymaniyah more than half of the national staff is made up of former patients or individuals with physical disabilities.
+EMERGENCY’s employment policy for local staff gives priority to people with disabilities and members of disadvantaged social groups.
+At the Sulaymaniyah Rehabilitation and Social Reintegration Centre more than half of the 76 local staff are former patients or individuals with disabilities.